-An esteemed university city with bags of history and a river running through its heart, Cambridge is one of England’s finest holiday spots if you’re looking for culture, academia and charm in one place.
-With striking university buildings packed with history, a pleasant climate and leisurely lawns for days, falling for Cambridge is as easy as falling off a punt.
+An esteemed university city with bags of history and a river running through its heart, Cambridge is England’s finest holiday spot if you’re looking for culture, academia and charm all in one place.
+With striking university buildings packed with history, a pleasant climate and leisurely lawns, falling for Cambridge is as easy as falling off a punt.
 Easier, in fact.
-Read on for our pick of the 20 must-visit attractions in Cambridge, England.
+Read on for Culture Trip’s pick of the 25 must-visit attractions in Cambridge, England.

 Cambridge University Buildings

 Of course, Cambridge is famed internationally for its world-class university.
-Attended by some of the country’s top writers, actors, comedians and politicians, the college is set in stunning grounds.
-Dating back to the 12th century and including examples of the earliest patterned brickwork in England, the various colleges of this iconic establishment are dotted around the city and should be high on your must-do list for beautiful Cambridge.
+Attended by some of the country’s top writers, actors, comedians and politicians, the college is set in magnificent grounds.
+Dating back to the 12th century and including examples of the earliest patterned brickwork in England, the various colleges of this world-renowned establishment are dotted around the city and should be high on your must-do list for fabulous Cambridge.

 The River Cam

-This gorgeous body of water flows through Cambridge into the Great Ouse, and is usually dotted with pretty punts and small boats bobbing along.
+This attractive body of water flows through Cambridge into the Great Ouse, and is usually dotted with pretty punts and small boats.
 With Byron’s Pool named after the poet Lord Byron, who is said to have swum there, and its waters the apparent subject of a speech from Chaucer’s Canterbury Tales, the Cam has clearly made an impression on England’s literary masters.
 Picnic on its riverbanks, cross King’s College Bridge, go angling or, of course, take a punt.

 The Fitzwilliam Museum

 Cambridge University’s art and antiquities museum makes for a fascinating day out.
-Once declared ‘one of the greatest art collections of the nation and a monument of the first importance’, the museum was founded when Viscount Fitzwilliam of Merrion donated his collection of art to the university.
-The brilliantly diverse collection includes arms, coins, Cypriot, Greek and Egyptian art by Degas, Reubens and Gainsborough among countless others.
+Once declared “one of the greatest art collections of the nation and a monument of the first importance”, the museum was founded when Viscount Fitzwilliam of Merrion donated his collection of art to the university.
+The brilliantly diverse collection includes arms, coins, and Cypriot, Greek and Egyptian art by Degas, Reubens and Gainsborough, among countless others.
 Many consider it the finest small museum in all of Europe.